virajshar2000-arch/Viraj_BluestampPortfolio/index.md

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xWPwQFeYW9k?si=khreZ7yKGH77LwWj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jRP8sBza8Ko?si=wWM_eP-PgpRf6bJ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:
-- What you've accomplished since your previous milestone
+- Assembled all the modifications (LED, Piezo Buzzer)
-- What your biggest challenges and triumphs were at BSE
+- IR Distance Sensors never worked because of coding issues, I debugged with my instructors and found the problem
-- A summary of key topics you learned about
+- Learned how to solder, debug/problem solve, and code in Arduino
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE I hope to figure out how to